A fragment from The Weaving of Eve, The Lost Books of Chava, Mother of all Life

 The first gift Lilith gave to Chava and her daughters was that of drumming and song in honor of Ruach.
-She talk to them how to express the rhythms of life, find the melodies of the soul, and how to know the words to move the heart.
-And later when Ruach had a daughter of her own, Lilith, Queen of the Night and Shekhinah, taught them drum making and musical notation, so they could better share these gifts with the world.
+She taught them how to express the rhythms of life, find the melodies of the soul, and how to know the words to move the heart.
+And later when Ruach had children of her own, Lilith, Queen of the Night and Shekhinah, taught them drum making and musical notation, so they could better share these gifts with the world.

 This is why women everywhere sing when they gather in collective, collaborative work.
 It is one of the signs of their respect to the Queen of the Night, who protects those who respect her gifts and power.
 And why, to this day, some men fear Kol Isha, voice of woman, because it reminds them of the first sin of the first man – treating a woman with disrespect.

 Love the work?
 Help support it! (click to find out how)

 Midrash based on B’resheit (Genesis) 1:1-6:4 and Shemot (Exodus) Rabbah 15:22

 We need to tell better stories.
 The interpretations of ancient tales have skewed perceptions of women for millennia.
 The myth of “original sin” by Eve (whose name isn’t even Eve) for example.

 I’ve been opening myself up to receive new interpretations, and this what I received.